DrRoad/ArcDEA/README.md

 ArcDEA uses GDAL Xarray bundles portions of pandas, NumPy and Seaborn, all of which are available under a "3-clause BSD" license:

 ArcDEA uses icons from...
 (TODO)

+This project is not affiliated with Digital Earth Australia.